Great Cobar mine: Workforce and industrial relations

-Accidents and fatalities (1908-1914)
+Accidents and fatalities (1908–1914)

-Hard-rock mining was a dangerous occupation; the accident rate for Cobar district miners, in 1912, was 109.3 accidents per 1,000 workers.
+Hard-rock mining was a dangerous occupation; the accident rate for Cobar district miners in 1912 was 109.3 accidents per 1,000 workers.
 Additionally, the surface works and smelters at the Great Cobar mine had many hazards, ranging from working at height to molten metal and slag.
 Serious accidents were commonly fatal.

-In January 1908, while sinking the new main shaft, John Pascoe was hit in the head by a full bucket that had fallen around 125 feet, dying soon afterwards.
+In January 1908, while sinking the new main shaft, John Pascoe was struck in the head by a full bucket that had fallen from a height of around 125 feet, dying soon afterwards.
 In June 1908, James Cassidy, a 'platman' (a person who puts skips into and out of the winder cage, at an underground level), was killed by an unknown object that fell down the shaft.
 William Jackson was killed in a rockfall in November 1908.
 In late October 1909, a labourer, Ambrose Fox, died of burns to his head and body caused by an explosion of hot metal at a water-jacket furnace.

 1910 was a particularly bad year; six died.
-In January 1910 James Craddock died from internal injuries, after falling from an 18 foot high scaffold.
+In January 1910, James Craddock died from internal injuries after falling from an 18-foot-high scaffold.
 In May 1910, William Evans died from internal injuries he received while pulling down a structure.
 In September 1910, Edward Atkins died after falling, unseen by other miners, into an ore pass (a vertical or near-vertical opening made to provide more convenient material handling by gravity and to reduce haulage distances).
 In October 1910, two men died; a surface worker, Gerdhardt Weichmann, was killed, apparently, in an unexplained fall from a platform, and a miner, Walter Bender, died from injuries after a rockfall.
 In November 1910, Thomas Wells, stepped out of the wrong side of a cage, at the 9th level, into an open shaft compartment, falling to his death; the cage was required to have a bar preventing access to the other compartment of the shaft, but it was not in place.